 Review All Privacy and Policy Information

-By law, banks are required to send you a copy of their privacy policies and practices annually; you may also request a copy of this information.
-Bank web sites should also have this information.
 As you read this information, pay particular attention to any mention of the methods used for encrypting transactions and authenticating user information.
 Also, check the information to see if the bank requires additional security information before authorizing a payment to a business or individual that has never received a payment before.

 Use Unique And Hard To Guess Login Information